Thanks to customer Lorrie C. for the story suggestion.

-- Faulty DIY electrical work: In a Canadian study of older homes, unpermitted electrical work (adding circuits and ungrounded outlets, in particular) that didn't meet code was cited as the No. 1 cause of electrical fires.
-Out of 500 homes older than 40 years in the Greater Vancouver area, the study revealed 95% had at least one electrical fire hazard attributable to unpermitted work!
-For more about electrical permitting and inspections, check out this earlier Perspective story.
+- Faulty DIY electrical work.
+In a Canadian study of older homes, unpermitted electrical work (adding circuits and ungrounded outlets, in particular) that didn't meet code was cited as the No. 1 cause of electrical fires.
+Out of 500 homes older than 40 years in the Greater Vancouver area, the study revealed 95% had at least one electrical fire hazard attributable to unpermitted work!.

 Our best advice: Love your older home and honor the wonderful memories made there.
 But before you launch it into its next chapter, get a thorough electrical inspection and bring wiring up to code.

 Are your surge protectors more than two years old?
 It's time to replace them.

 Why so soon?
 Surge protectors silently degrade every time they save your appliances and tech by absorbing excess voltage.
 Since there's usually no way to tell when an electrical event occurs, it's hard to know how many hits they've taken.